Independence Day Celebrations; E Shopping Sites, Brand Shops Attract Customers - UrduPoint

 Independence Day Celebrations; E Shopping Sites, Brand Shops Attract Customers

-As Independence day approaching fast, enthusiastically people from all ages have made their way to various brand shops, roadside vendors and e-shopping sites to shop their favorite tri-colored themed clothes to celebrate upcoming festival

-ISLAMABAD (UrduPoint / Pakistan Point News - 3rd Aug, 2021 ) :As Independence day approaching fast, enthusiastically people from all ages have made their way to various brand shops, roadside vendors and e-shopping sites to shop their favorite tri-colored themed clothes to celebrate upcoming festival.
+ISLAMABAD, Aug 8 (UrduPoint / Pakistan Point News - 8th Aug, 2021 ) :As Independence day approaching fast, enthusiastically people from all ages have made their way to various brand shops, roadside vendors and e-shopping sites to shop their favorite tri-colored themed clothes to celebrate upcoming festival.

 Apart from flags, buntings, badges, posters, hats and wigs, specially designed clothes have managed to attract the masses largely where women and children alike are really excited to see attractive clothes, all cover in the national colors of Green and White.